Washington, DC - Federal Triangle

 All energy data are reported as of FY 2012.

 EPA moved into the Headquarters complex at Federal Triangle over a period of five years, completed in August 2001.
-EPA's Federal Triangle facilities include office buildings known as Ariel Rios North and South, EPA East and West, and portions of the Ronald Reagan Building and International Trade Center.
+EPA's Federal Triangle facilities include office buildings known as the William Jefferson Clinton Building North, South, East, West, and Connecting Wing, as well as portions of the Ronald Reagan Building and International Trade Center.
 Headquarters has been working to establish a number of programs that help reduce the Agency's environmental footprint in this historic area of Washington, DC.

 In addition to the Federal Triangle facilities, EPA Headquarters occupies space in several other buildings in the Washington, DC, metropolitan area, including: